Snikimonkd/bestty/lib/freetype.c3l/README.md

+# FreeType bindings

 It is tested only on arm macos.

-To make it work on other systems you need to add your platform to `manifest.json`.
+To make it work on other systems you need to add your platform to `manifest.json`, something like this:

 ```json
 "macos-aarch64": {